About Photo FINish Malapascua

 Mario will be giving daily lectures, with an emphasis on how to manage your camera, creatively compose and start to think about how to effectively light your images.
 Help and tuition will be given to get you started with post production and photo editing software.
 On most evenings there will be group review sessions to give feedback on your photos and to get ideas and inspiration from what others are producing.

 The itinerary is a varied one, with wide angle thresher sharks and resplendent reef dives to magical macro and dusk mandarin mating dives.
 There's something for everyone!
 The workshop has been timed carefully for the optimum weather conditions.
 There are a total of 20 dives over the workshop.

 Monad shoal is one of the few places in the world where you can guarantee thresher sharks.
 The depth makes the photography challenging, but these usually shy sharks come in close enough for everyone to have a go.

-Gato island has been chosen for the exciting opportunity to photography sea snakes.
-These pose no risk to divers, but are intriguing creatures to watch underwater and a charming subject for photographers.
+Gato Island offers beautiful reefs with a very interesting cave, chances to encounter white tip reef and bamboo sharks.
+Nudibranchs, shrimp and ghost pipefish are common in this area.
+With some luck you will have the opportunity to photograph sea snakes.
+These pose no risk to divers, but are intriguing creatures to watch underwater and a charming subject for photograph

 There are so many reefs to chose around Exotic resort!
 The house reef is a must do and the perfect place to start.
 Amongst the scattered coral and patches of sea grass, a wide variety of fish and macro life can be found.
 Artificial structures are everywhere, including coral encrusted jeepneys, large concrete and wire structures and a few old boats, creating a unique habitat for soft coral and sea life to flourish.
 This exclusive one of a kind dive site suits all levels of divers and is a photographer's dream.